pravega/flink-connectors/documentation/src/docs/python.md

 Metrics are reported by default unless it is explicitly disabled using enable_metrics(False) option.
 See [Metrics](https://github.com/pravega/flink-connectors/blob/master/documentation/src/docs/metrics.md) page for more details on type of metrics that are reported.

-Metrics is also gatherable by Python code.
-See [Metrics](https://ci.apache.org/projects/flink/flink-docs-stable/docs/dev/python/table/metrics/) page of PyFlink for more information.

 ## Serialization

-See the [serialization](https://github.com/pravega/flink-connectors/blob/master/documentation/src/docs/serialization.md) page for more information on how to use the java serializer and deserializer.

 See the [Data Types](https://ci.apache.org/projects/flink/flink-docs-stable/docs/dev/python/datastream/data_types/) page of PyFlink for more information.